 Excessive alcohol use frequently causes vomiting.
 Because it depresses the gag reflex, this increases the risk of choking on vomit if a person is unconscious.

 If a person accidentally inhales vomit into his or her lungs, this can result in a harmful and potentially deadly interruption of breathing (asphyxiation).

 Vomiting can lead to severe dehydration, and result in dangerously low blood pressure and accelerated heart rate.
 Alcohol use itself contributes to dehydration.

 Alcohol poisoning can also cause seizures, hypothermia, irregular heart rate, and permanent brain damage.
 Any of these problems can result in death.

 Alcohol addiction treatment may begin at a medical detox center, where patients receive around-the-clock care and may be rendered medications to relieve highly unpleasant and possibly fatal alcohol withdrawal symptoms.

-After detox, patients are encouraged to participate in one of our treatment programs and opt for either partial hospitalization (PHP) or intensive outpatient therapy.
+After detox, patients are encouraged to participate in one of our treatment programs and opt for either partial-hospitalization (PHP) or intensive outpatient treatment.
 PHP offers clients most of the same therapeutic components as a residential program while allowing them more flexibility to attend to outside activities.
-These programs can be just as effective as residential programs, however, as they offer similar treatments, including individual therapy and group support.
+These programs can be just as effective as residential programs, however, as they offer similar treatments, including psychotherapy, counseling, group support, and aftercare planning.
 Conversely, outpatients enjoy even more scheduling flexibility while they meet for several therapy sessions at the center each week.